jldupont/pygcloud/README.md

 # TODO

 * File bug report about GCS not supporting --clear-labels along with --update-labels (as in Cloud Run as example)
+* File bug report about Cloud Scheduler listing requiring --location (whilst most other services do not)

 # Links